bigno78/drag/README.md

 !["Colorful graph image"](assets/image.svg "Colorful graph image")

 Images are produced using the function `draw_svg_image`.
 It can be used to draw both graphs and layouts.
 The styling of the image is done through `drawing_options`.
-It enables you to set several things.
+It enables you to customize the following:

  * **node labels** - These can be set through `drawing_options::labels` and are displayed inside the nodes.
 If no label for a node is specified its id will be used - i.e. a number from `0` to `n - 1` where `n` is the number of nodes.
 You can disable the labels completely by setting `drawing_options::use_labels` to `false`.